localeapp/localeapp/README.md

 ## Default Rails Translations

-Locale will hide default rails translations to avoid cluttering up your translation view with content you haven't changed.
-This can make it look like we didn't import all of your translations but we promise they're there and will appear again when you export.
-If you want to override a default translation you can create the key manually in Locale and we'll use your version instead.
+Locale will automatically add the standard rails translations when a project is created.
+If for some reason you don't want these, you can remove them using in the project libraries area on localeapp.com

 ## Automatically sending missing translations